john-limkeman/VendingMachine/README.md

 The inventory reflects the total changes made while running.
 Everytime it is restarted, the inventory is reset to reflect the text file.

-Every transaction is recorded in an audit log using a PrintWriter.
+Every transaction is recorded in an audit log using a PrintWriter and File I/O.